Presentations 2025

 Explore real-world success stories, lessons learned, and practical strategies from leading experts and companies driving the future of Model Based Definition.

-Explore a curated lineup of presentations designed to deliver practical insights and proven strategies in Model Based Definition.
+Explore a curated lineup of 2025 presentations delivering practical insights and proven strategies in Model Based Definition (MBD).

-Join industry leaders, technology experts, and MBD practitioners as they share real-world experiences, implementation lessons, and innovative approaches — all focused on driving adoption, efficiency, and collaboration across the enterprise.
+Hear how industry leaders, technology experts, and MBD practitioners shared real-world experiences, implementation lessons, and innovative approaches—focused on driving adoption, efficiency, and collaboration across the enterprise.

 Featured Talks